jknightlab/ATACseq_pipeline/Core_manuscript/analysis_plan.md

 pair of samples (using `macs2 diffpeak`, please scroll down for more detail).

+#### Assesing sample quality on its own

+We need to come up with some cut-offs to give people a reference point of what is considered **good** and what is considered **bad** quality of the sample.
+This should probably be done after we analyze all the samples.

 #### Technical comparison of quality

 Metrics to compare: